 How Does Pinterest Affiliate Marketing Work?

-Affiliate marketing is pretty much the same everywhere, with the main peculiarity being the platform you’ll be using.
-Affiliate marketers promote your product or website on Pinterest, earning a commission for every sale or lead they bring through their unique affiliate link.
+Pinterest affiliate marketing works the same way as affiliate marketing on other social media platforms, with the main peculiarity being the platform itself.
+Affiliate marketers promote your product or ecommerce site on Pinterest, earning a commission for every sale or lead they bring through their unique affiliate links.

-On some social media platforms, like TikTok, you can only add a link to a business account’s bio.
-Pinterest, however, allows the affiliate marketer to embed the affiliate link as each pin’s URL, making affiliate marketing convenient on the platform.
+On other social media platforms like TikTok, you can only add a link to a business account’s bio.
+Pinterest, however, allows the affiliate marketer to embed direct affiliate links as each pin’s URL, making promoting affiliate links far more convenient than on most other platforms.
+Affiliates can also use link shortening tools to keep their pin links clean and trackable across multiple pins promoting the same link.

 3 Benefits of Pinterest Affiliate Marketing for Your Brand